 For this example, we’ll focus on adding internal employees to your Business Manager Account, not clients or external advisors.

 Adding people to your account is easy, and you can limit the amount of access each employee gets.

-Limiting access to “employee only” is useful if, for instance, you want to assign one employee to handle your Instagram account and monitor those analytics, but then you want another employee on the team to handle your ad accounts and those analytics.
+Limiting access to “employee only” is helpful if, for instance, you want to assign one employee to handle your Instagram account and monitor those analytics, but then you want another employee on the team to manage your ad accounts and those analytics.

-5. Now, your employee has been sent an invite, granting her permissions to 1 account and tool.
+5. Now, your employee has been sent an invitation.
+Click "Done" or "Add more people."

 Ads Manager Tools

 Now that we’re all set up, you might be curious about some of the additional benefits of creating an ad inside Business Manager.

 When creating an ad in Ads Manager, one of the best advantages (as you’ll soon see) is the ability to create a highly-targeted core demographic group with the “create new audience” feature.